 a period urinal,

 The Johannesburg vehicle is housed in the tramshed, and I missed seeing her originally.
-Unfortunately, given the nature of the space some trams you can only get poor images of.
+But, given the nature of the space some trams you can only get poor images of.
 That was equally true at James Hall Museum of Transport where there are other Johannesburg trams on display.

 The vehicle is number 60 from 1905.
 And I believe she is still in a running condition.
 The one machine that really caught my eye was the steeple cab locomotive, I have been wanting to see one of these for a long time, and this green example just made my day.

 Technically she is not a tram, but a works vehicle, and there are quite a few odd overhead line maintenance vehicles housed in the shed.
 The workshop was not open for visitors, but there is a viewing gallery where you can get a glimpse of the work performed by the volunteers to keep these machines running.

 Like so many museums and heritage sites, the tramway is staffed by volunteers who keep the wheels turning and the public returning.
 It is a thankless task, but without them the trams and trains and planes will stop forever.
 I traveled on two of the trams and they were comfortable rides too, not as bad as the bone jarring Brill tram I had been on in Kimberley.
 Tram technology kept apace with the times, but at the end of the day the diesel bus was the winner.
 That is not to say that trams have died off completely, they are still used in a number of places, although they are more like “light rail” nowadays.
 One of the real gems at the village is the Bowes-Lyon Bridge.
 It is a very pretty structure, and while it does look old is surprisingly not that old.
 It is a good place to do some overhead photography from, but by the time I got to it the day was winding down, and my camera had died on me too.

 I thoroughly enjoyed the outing, and of course any opportunity to dabble in this sort of history really has me standing right up front in the queue.
 The sad part is that when many cities decided to drop trams in favour of buses, large fleets were broken up, or ended up rotting away in some backwater.
 Occasionally the backwaters would yield a gem and these would be lovingly restored.
 Many of them are here at the Tramway Museum.